Bailey Sok: Dance style and approach

 Bailey Sok's approach to dance is shaped by her emotions and experiences, allowing her to interpret music through movement in a dynamic and expressive manner.
 Her choreography is deeply connected to the energy of the moment—whether driven by excitement and rhythm inspired by '90s hip-hop or influenced by a more reflective state, drawing from the smooth, understated tones of jazz and lo-fi.
 Each performance serves as a direct translation of sound into motion, demonstrating precision, fluidity, and adaptability.

 Her versatility stems from a diverse training background, which includes classical styles such as ballet and jazz, as well as hip-hop and open-style choreography.
 This foundation has enabled her to develop musicality, body control, and the ability to execute intricate movements with precision.
 Sok's approach emphasizes attention to detail, ensuring that every beat, transition, and nuance is reflected in her performance.
 Her ability to blend various dance styles has contributed to her distinctive presence in the industry, making her choreography both dynamic and technically refined.

 Influence

 Sok named 2NE1, Big Bang, and Girls' Generation as the artists she listened to growing up.
 She describes their music as "electrifying and full of energy", which shaped her passion for dancing and performing.

 Reham Rafiq, a Pakistani dancer, credits Sok as an influence.

 Other ventures

 Endorsements

-Sok has endorsed for brand campaigns belonging to Samsung and Nike, and collaborated with Spotify and Roblox on its "Spotify Island's K-Park" project.
+Sok has been endorsed by brand campaigns belonging to Samsung and Nike, and collaborated with Spotify and Roblox on its "Spotify Island's K-Park" project.